2020 was a year like no other.

 Regardless of your financial resolutions for 2021, it’s always a smart idea to create a financial plan.
 By having clear, concise financial goals for the year, you’ll be able to measure your progress and achieve financial success.

-This article originally appeared on Your Money Geek and was republished with permission.
+This article originally appeared on Wealth of Geeks and was republished with permission.